 Government sponsored welfare programs are available nationally as well as locally.
 These tend to be for families living close to or under poverty guidelines as well as vulnerable households.
-They offer federal government grants and cash aid to beneficiaries.
+They offer federal government grants, financial help as well as cash aid to beneficiaries.
 More on welfare benefit programs.

 Financial assistance from your utility company may be available.
-Most state regulators mandate that energy companies provide assistance.
-Most utility, gas, and heating companies offer low income customers access to some form of financial help.
-This includes government resources and free weatherization programs that can help individuals pay their bills.
-Programs can also allow them to save money on their energy bills.
+Most state regulators mandate that energy companies provide immediate assistance.
+Most utility, gas, and heating companies offer low income customers access to some form of emergency financial help.
+This includes government resources and free weatherization programs that can help individuals pay their bills or save money.
 More on energy assistance.

-Water bill assistance programs, while not as common, are offered by one of the nation’s largest water companies, American Water, as well as other local suppliers.
-Many wanter companies, whether they are private or government owned, provide households with payment plans or financial help to pay any past bills.
-The companies currently offer their customers different government supported programs that can provide them grants and other assistance for paying their water bills.
+Water bill assistance programs are available from the federal government LIHWAP program.
+There is also financial help immediately offered by charities as well as many local government or privately run water companies.
+Many providers provide struggling households with payment plans as well..
+The companies also offer their customers different government supported programs that can provide them grants and other form of financial assistance for paying their water bills.
 They are the Low-Income Payment plan, rebates, the H2O - Help to Others and referrals.
 Find help paying water bills.

 Federal government grants are provided to states and local governments as part of low income energy (LIHEAP).
 Those agencies then provide the funds to community action agencies or local social service agencies that process applications from low income families, the disabled and senior citizens.
-The grants are used to help pay utility bills, including heating, gas, and electric, as part of LIHEAP.
+The grant money is used to help pay utility bills ASASP to help people keep their service on.
+There are funds for utilities including heating, gas, and electric, as part of LIHEAP.

 Free weatherization programs are also available nationwide.
 Every state as well as local county government provides qualified residents with home improvements and savings on their energy bills as part of these conservation measures.
 The federal government DOE created energy bill assistance program can also address any minor health and safety issues that the homeowner may be facing.
 Continue with weatherization services.

 Prescription drug assistance programs are offered by many states, the federal government, companies and organizations.
 They can help people across the country receive free, or heavily discounted, prescription medications.
-Patents, including the underinsured, can often receive a voucher or a discount card.
+Patents, including the underinsured, can often receive a voucher or a discount card or financial assistance to pay for the medications.
 Find free prescription drugs.

 Find dental care from free clinics.
 Many individuals do not have access to quality, affordable dental care.
 Private insurance plans may not provide the coverage that people need.
 Find a listing of dental clinics in your town and county.
 Many accept both state or federal government assistance and public health insurance for payment, as well as private plans.
 Or they offer free care to the low income.